 "So, you train Wing Chun right?
-Than tell me, how do you dodge those boxeur punches?"
+Then tell me, how do you dodge those boxer punches?"
 Does it sound familiar to you?
-It might be, since it is e very discussed subject.
+It might be since it is e very discussed subject.
 Therefore here's a Wing Chun vs Boxing explained by Master Wong Shun Leung.

 To start off, Wong Shun Leung brings our focus on a typical boxing attitude, that is dodging.
-At the contrary in Wing Chun you'll never see dodging.
+On the contrary, in Wing Chun, you'll never see dodging.
 It's not like box got it wrong, but these martial have different purposes.

-Also, Wong Shun Leung says that no matter how quickly you dodge, you’re movement of head will never be as fast as a punch.
+Also, Wong Shun Leung says that no matter how quickly you dodge, your movement of the head will never be as fast as a punch.